MrShu86/psc-ppgr-reproducibility/README.md

 - `supplement/`: Supplementary material files and supplementary figures.
 - `config.yaml`: Example configuration template.
 - `requirements.txt`: Python package requirements.
-Currently, only the script file and supporting files have been uploaded.
+-Currently, only the script file and supporting files have been uploaded.
 All files in the directory will be added after the paper is accepted.
 ## Data availability

 Raw third-party datasets are not redistributed in this repository.
 Users should obtain the original CGMacros and AZT1D data from their official sources and comply with the corresponding data-use agreements.